melisalazic/melisalazic.github.io/README.md

 ## With what is the site build?
 HTML, SASS, Bootstrap 5, jQuery and JS.
-(Maybe in the future, I'll rebuild the site with REACT.)
+The Lightbox is made with the Magnific Popup --> https://github.com/dimsemenov/Magnific-Popup

 ## Why Github Pages?